Regularization by noise for rough differential equations driven by Gaussian rough paths: Introduction

 such that the ODE (and hence the RDE) has a unique solution.

 The second part (Section \ref{section:kolmo}) focuses on the regularity of the averaged field whenever the flow $\varphi$ has some stochastic properties, this is done in Theorem \ref{theorem:kolmo} and Corollary \ref{corollary:averaged_holder}.
 The idea here is to use Burkholder-Davis-Gundy (BDG) inequality for martingales in an infinite dimensional setting (namely in $L^p(\RR^d)$).
 This is quite close to the use of the stochastic sewing lemma in infinite dimensional spaces \cite{leStochasticSewingBanach2022}.
-Nevertheless , since those work where developed in parallele we keep here with our presentation.
-Furthermore, since a BDG inequality in Banach spaces is not a so standard topic, and in order to be as self contained as possible, we have included in the Appendix \ref{appen:BDG} a full proof of it.
-Note that in this section we have proved a general Kolmogorov criterion for regularity of the averaged field in Besov spaces which could be interesting in itself.
+Nevertheless, since those work were developed in parallel we keep here with our presentation.
+Furthermore, since a BDG inequality in Banach spaces is not such a common topic, and in order to be as self contained as possible, we have included in the Appendix \ref{appen:BDG} \blue{for some key elements on this topic}.
+Note that in this section we have proved a general Kolmogorov criterion for regularity of the averaged field in Besov spaces which could be interesting \blue{by} itself.

 The third part (Section \ref{section:Malliavin} and \ref{section:Malliavin2}) focuses on a tool to avoid the use of Kolmogorov equations: the Malliavin calculus.
-Indeed, by using Section \ref{section:kolmo}, the main idea to deduce the regularizing properties of the averaged field constructed thanks to the flow of the driftless RDE is to have a integration by part formula, such that, formally
+Indeed, by using Section \ref{section:kolmo}, the main idea to deduce the regularizing properties of the averaged field constructed thanks to the flow of the driftless RDE is to have a integration by part formula, such that, formally \blue{ } with